mitalihota/container/README.md

-# container
-Complete learning on Container
+# Complete learning on Container

+- What is container ?
+- Why container ?
+- Driving factors.
+- Containers vs Virtualizations.